noscai/fullstak-senior-engineer-scheine/README.md

+Here's the updated task with the new information about the three different "Scheine" and the requirement to implement the preview functionality for just one of them:

+---

 ### Assessment Test: Backend and Frontend Development for German "Scheine" System

 **Objective:**
 You are tasked with creating a system that allows doctors to generate different types of "Scheine" (e.g., AU, Überweisung, Rezepte) commonly used in German medical practices.
 The system will consist of a backend to process the form data and generate a PDF, and a frontend interface for doctors to input the required information and preview the results before generating the final "Schein."

+We have provided three types of "Scheine" as examples:
+1. **Mustersammlung** (General medical certificate) [file: Mustersammlung.pdf]
+2. **Zeugnis über den mutmaßlichen Tag der Entbindung** (Certificate for estimated date of childbirth) [file: Zeugnis_über_den_mutmaßlichen_tag_der_entbindung.pdf]
+3. **Verordnung einer Krankenbeförderung** (Transportation order for medical purposes) [file: Verordnung_einer_krankenbeforderung.pdf]

+For the purpose of this assessment, you only need to implement the backend and frontend preview functionality for **one Schein**, specifically the **Mustersammlung**.

 ### Technology Stack:
 - **Backend**: